Mackensie Alexander: 2017

-Alexander entered training camp slated as the first-team nickelback after Captain Munnerlyn departed for the Carolina Panthers during free agency.
+Alexander entered training camp slated as the first-team nickelback after Captain Munnerlyn departed for the Panthers during free agency.
 Head coach Mike Zimmer named Alexander the first-team nickelback to begin the regular season.
 He was also named the fourth cornerback on the depth chart behind Xavier Rhodes, Trae Waynes, and Terence Newman.

-Alexander was inactive for the Vikings’ Week 7 win against the Baltimore Ravens due to a hip injury.
-On November 12, 2017, Alexander recorded a season-high three solo tackles, two pass deflections, and made his first career interception during a 38–30 victory at the Washington Redskins in Week 10.
-Alexander made his first career interception off a pass by Redskins’ quarterback Kirk Cousins, that was originally intended for wide receiver Jamison Crowder, and returned it for a ten-yard gain in the second quarter.
+Alexander was inactive for the Vikings' Week 7 win against the Baltimore Ravens due to a hip injury.
+On November 12, 2017, Alexander recorded a season-high three solo tackles, two pass deflections, and made his first career interception during a 38–30 victory at the Redskins in Week 10.
+Alexander made his first career interception off a pass by Redskins' quarterback Kirk Cousins, that was originally intended for wide receiver Jamison Crowder, and returned it for a ten-yard gain in the second quarter.
 He was also sidelined during a Week 15 victory against the Cincinnati Bengals due to a rib injury.
 He finished the season with 17 combined tackles (13 solo), six pass deflections, and one interception in 14 games and zero starts.

-The Minnesota Vikings finished first in the NFC North with a 13–3 record and earned a first round bye.
-On January 14, 2018, Alexander appeared in his first career playoff game and made one tackle and one pass deflection during a 29–24 victory against the New Orleans Saints in the NFC Divisional Round.
+The Vikings finished first in the NFC North with a 13–3 record and earned a first round bye.
+On January 14, 2018, Alexander appeared in his first career playoff game and made one tackle and one pass deflection during a 29–24 victory against the Saints in the NFC Divisional Round.
 The following week, the Vikings were eliminated from the playoffs after a 38–7 loss at the Philadelphia Eagles who were the eventual Super Bowl LII Champions.

 2018

 Alexander returned as the first-team nickelback under third-year defensive coordinator George Edwards.
-Alexander was inactive for the Vikings’ season-opening victory against the San Francisco 49ers after injuring his ankle in the second preseason game.
+Alexander was inactive for the Vikings' season-opening victory against the San Francisco 49ers after injuring his ankle in the second preseason game.
 On September 16, 2018, Alexander earned his first career start and collected a season-high seven solo tackles and made his first career sack during a 29–29 tie at the Green Bay Packers in Week 2.
 Alexander sacked Packers quarterback Aaron Rodgers for a seven-yard loss during overtime.